epicsf/vimeo-downloader/README.md

    store this in an `.auth_token` file in the project directory or supply it as a command line argument to the script (see below).

-3. If you want the downloader to be able to download private videos or the original video files from Vimeo (best quality), provide your Vimeo account credentials in `~/.netrc` according to the [instructions for youtube-dl](https://github.com/rg3/youtube-dl/#authentication-with-netrc-file ).
+3. Set up Vimeo account credentials for youtube-dl.
+In order to download private videos or the original video files from Vimeo (best quality), provide your Vimeo account credentials in `~/.netrc` according to the [instructions for youtube-dl](https://github.com/rg3/youtube-dl/#authentication-with-netrc-file ).
-   Without this, it will attempt to download the best quality available and skip private videos.
+   Without this, it will error on private or unlisted videos (either because of no access or no access to the original file).

 Usage